A new approach to Kazhdan-Lusztig theory of type B via quantum symmetric pairs

 Part 2 of this paper follows closely \cite{CLW12} with new input from Part~1.
 The notations here often have different meaning from the same notations used in \cite{CLW12}, as the current ones are often ``of type $B$".

-\section{BGG categories for ortho-symplectic Lie superalgebras}
+\chapter{BGG categories for ortho-symplectic Lie superalgebras}

-In this section, we recall the basics on the ortho-symplectic Lie superalgebras such as linkage principle and Bruhat ordering.
+In this chapter, we recall the basics on the ortho-symplectic Lie superalgebras such as linkage principle and Bruhat ordering.
 We formulate various versions of (parabolic) BGG categories and truncation functors.

-\subsection{The Lie superalgebra $\mf{osp}(2m+1|2n)$}
+\section{The Lie superalgebra $\mf{osp}(2m+1|2n)$}